Ericktz/VitePath/FullNode_Walkthrough.md

 - On a low-end hardware, this would take a good two to three weeks work to finish.

-## Part VII - Locking VITE for Rewards
+## PART VII - Locking VITE for Rewards

 This part of the tutorial will show you how to lock the required amount of VITE and is written with the assumption that you are using VITE Wallet installed on your phone.